jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 (VIDEO: docking)

 ### Dynamic path planning
 Dynamic path planning describes the robot's ability to perceive the environment, react rapidly to unforeseen obstacles, and re-plan dynamically in order to complete a task.
 The former is usually referred to as local path planning while the latter is often referred to as global path planning.
-The navfn/SBPL global planners and DWA local planner are studied and compared to determine the appropriate method to implement.
+The Navfn/Global global planners and DWA local planner are studied and compared to determine the appropriate method to implement.

 #### Method 1: NAVFN_Global_Planner and DWA_Local_Planner
-The navfn global path planner trajectory is computed based on the Dijkstra algorithm, with more explanation [here](http://wiki.ros.org/navfn).
+The navfn global path planner trajectory is computed based on the Dijkstra algorithm.

 Using a map, the kinematics trajectory with the Dynamic Window Approach (DWA) is created by periodically performing a forward simulation from the robot's current state to predict what would happen if the sampled velocity were applied for a short time.
 Since the robot only considers the velocities that can be reached within the next short time frame, these velocities from the dynamic window.
 Hence the name DWA_Local_Planner.
 Furthermore, multiple trajectories are created.
 Each trajectory is evaluated based on an objective function: